A Survey on Deep Hashing Methods: Deep Supervised Hashing

+The quantization techniques have been presented to be derivable from our aforementioned difference loss minimization in Sec.~\ref{sec:pairwise} ~\cite{wang2017survey}.
+From a statistical standpoint, the quantization error could bound the distance reconstruction error~\cite{jegou2010product}.
+As a result, quantization can be used for deep supervised hashing.
+These methods usually leverage deep neural networks to generate deep features and then adopt product quantization approaches for subsequent quantization.
+Hence, they optimize the deep features with pairwise difference loss~\cite{cao2016deep}, pairwise likelihood loss~\cite{eghbali2019deep} and triplet loss~\cite{liu2018deep} for better retrieval performance.
+Further works combine label semantic information for discriminative deep features~\cite{cao2017deep}.
+Recent works~\cite{klein2019end,eghbali2019deep} integrate deep neural networks into the process of product quantization rather than feature generation and achieve better performance.
+Other than product quantization, composite quantization can also be enhanced by deep learning~\cite{chen2019similarity}.
+Then, we will review the typical deep supervised hashing methods based on quantization.

-\emph{Deep Quantization Network \cite{cao2016deep}} DQN proposed to use product quantization approach to construct compact binary hash code $b_i$ from the similarity-preserving bottleneck representation $z_i\in \mathcal{R}^R$.
-First, the original vector space is decomposed into the Cartesian product of $M$ low-dimensional subspaces and each subspace is quantized into $K$ codewords via clustering.
-Specifically, the original feature is partitioned into $M$ sub-vectors, i.e.$\mathbf{z}_i=[\mathbf{z}_{i1};\dots;\mathbf{z}_{iM}], i=1,\dots,n$ and $\mathbf{z}_{im}\in \mathcal{R}^{R/M}$ is the sub-vector of $\mathbf{z}_i$ in the $m$-th subspace.
-Then all sub-vectors of each subspace are quantized into $K$ clusters(codewords) independently through K-means as
+\emph{Deep Quantization Network} (DQN) \cite{cao2016deep}.
+DQN generates hash code $b_i$ from the obtained representation $z_i\in \mathbb{R}^D$ with semantics preserved using the product quantization method.
+First, it decomposes the feature space into the target space, i.e., a Cartesian product of $M$ low-dimensional subspaces and each subspace is quantized into $T$ codewords via clustering.
+More precisely, the original feature is partitioned into $M$ sub-vectors i.e., $\bm{z}_i=[\bm{z}_{i1};\dots;\bm{z}_{iM}], i=1,\dots,N$ and $\bm{z}_{im}\in \mathbb{R}^{D/M}$ is the sub-vector of $\bm{z}_i$ in the $m$-th subspace.
+Thus, all sub-vectors in each subspace are quantized into $T$ codewords using K-means without mutual influences.
+The total loss is defined as follows: